TooTallNate/superagent-proxy/README.md

 a `.proxy(uri)` function.
 This allows you to proxy the HTTP request through a proxy of some kind.

-Built in are `http:` and `https:` proxy agents.
-A `socks:` agent is also planned.
+Built in are `http:`, `https:` and `socks:` proxy agents.
 You can also define arbitrary proxy URI protocol handlers by adding a function that returns an `http.Agent` subclass for the desired "protocol".

 Installation